 There are only 2 requirements:

 You should not use any copyrighted materials in your videos.
 Videos using copyrighted materials will be disqualified.
-If you don't create your artwork/music yourself, it's a good idea to use Public Domain materials, or materials released under the Creative Commons license to avoid copyright infringement.
+If you don't create your artwork or audio materials yourself, only use Public Domain resources or materials released under the Creative Commons License.
+See the Resources page for more information.

-You will be uploading and sharing your video through YouTube, so the optimal composition size should be 1280px by 720px (HDTV 720).
+Use any video editor available to you to edit your video together.
+Examples of video editors are provided on the Resources page.
+You will be uploading and sharing your video through YouTube, so the optimal composition size is 1280px by 720px (HD 720p).

-The storytelling part should not be longer than 2 minutes.
-On top of that, you should include credits section including the following components:
+The storytelling part should be no longer than 2 minutes.
+To conclude your video, create a credits section including the following components:

-- Names of each team member and the name of the team advisor
+- Names of each member of your team and the name of your team advisor

 - References for your research materials